CNS-OIST/MultiCompMesher/README.md

             ```
             patch COMPONENT-ID1 COMPONENT-ID2 PATCH-FC-SIZE PATCH-FC-DISTANCE
             ```
-            The `COMPONENT-ID` is the appearing order of components in the `COMPONENT-FILE`, note that 0 is the `COMPONENT-ID` for outer space, so `patch 0 1` defines the patch of surface boundary formed by component 1.
+            The `COMPONENT-ID` is the order of appearance of components in the `COMPONENT-FILE`, note that 0 is the `COMPONENT-ID` for outer space, so `patch 0 1` defines the patch of surface boundary formed by component 1.